Accurate Neural Training with 4-bit Matrix Multiplications at Standard Formats

-In this section, we study the effects of unbiased rounding for the forward and backward passes.
-We show that rounding-to-nearest (RDN) should be applied for the forward phase while stochastic rounding (SR) is more suitable for the backward phase.
-Specifically, we show that although SR is unbiased, it generically has worse mean-square-error compared to RDN.
+Next, we aim to find which rounding scheme should we use in each quantizer.
+Thus, we study the effects of unbiased rounding during the three phases of training (Eqs. \ref{eq:forward}, \ref{eq:backward}, and \ref{eq:update}).
+We show that rounding-to-nearest (RDN) should be applied for the weights and activations ($Q_{\mathrm{INT}}$), while the unbiased method of stochastic rounding (SR) is more suitable for the neural gradients ($Q_{\mathrm{FP}}$).